 - Invasive plant tours for nursery owners and plant growers to showcase alternative plants and also areas where some common garden invaders have cause damage

-The Fundraising Committee
+The Fundraising Committee (inactive)

 The OIPC Fundraising Committee works to secure organizational and project funding for the Council’s activities.
 This committee is currently inactive.

-The Research and Control Committee
+The Research and Control Committee (inactive)

 The Research and Control Committee encourages the collaboration of invasive plant research across the Province.
-The need for collaboration by various groups is extremely important considering the limited resources to deal with these plants.

-The Policy Committee
+The Policy Committee (inactive)

 The OIPC Policy Committee works to strengthen internal OIPC polices and relevant provincial and municipal policies for the purpose of preventing and managing the spread of invasive plants.
 The policy committee has and is currently working on: